Silene virginica: Pests and disease

 Fire pink does not have any serious problems with disease or pests.
 However, it can occasionally be affected by the anther-smut disease Ustilago violacea.
 When infected, the anthers of diseased plants will appear dark and smutted, but the plants will appear normal in every other way.
 Diseased plants are sterile and their anthers produce fungal spores instead of pollen.
 These spores are then dispersed to other flower individuals by pollinators.

 Uses

 Traditionally, the fire pink was used medicinally by Native Americans and European settlers.
 The root of fire pink was used by the Cherokee people as a primary remedy for snakebite.
 Its roots were also decocted and used as a medicine for intestinal worms.
-Fire pink was also used by the Iroquois tribes as an antibacterial medicine.
+Fire pink was used by the Iroquois tribes as an antibacterial medicine.
 Other tribes say that the fire pink is poisonous.

 Modernly, fire pink may be used decoratively in rock gardens or along border fronts in landscaping.

+Etymology

+The genus Silene comes from the Greek word sialon, meaning saliva.
+This likely refers to the sticky substance on the stems and sepals that is characteristic of plants in this genus.
+The species name virginica is Latin for "of Virginia," referring to the state where the fire pink was first identified.

+The word 'pink' in the common name 'fire pink' does not refer to the color, but rather the 'pinked' edges of the petals, referring to the jagged or zig-zag outside edges.